tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 How to estimate the fee limit:

-Assume contract C's last execution consumes 18000 Energy, so estimate the energy consumption limit to be 20000 Energy[^3]
+- Assume contract C's last execution consumes 18000 Energy, so estimate the energy consumption limit to be 20000 Energy.

-According to the staked TRX amount and energy conversion, assume 1 TRX = 400 energy.

-When to burn TRX, 4 TRX = 100000 energy[^4]
+- When to burn TRX, since the unit price of energy is currently 210sun, 21 trx can be exchanged for 100,000 Energy.

 Assume developer undertake 90% energy consumption, and developer has enough energy.

 Then the way to estimate the fee limit is:

-1. A = 20000 energy * (1 TRX / 400 energy) = 50 TRX = 50_000_000 SUN,
+1. A = 20000 energy * 210sun = 4_200_000 sun = 4.2 trx
-2. B = 20000 energy * (4 TRX / 100000 energy) = 0.8 TRX = 800_000 SUN,
-3. Take the greater number of A and B, which is 50_000_000 SUN,
-4. Developer undertakes 90% energy consumption, caller undertakes 10% energy consumption,
+2. Developer undertakes 90% energy consumption, caller undertakes 10% energy consumption,

-So, the caller is suggested to set fee limit to 50_000_000 SUN * 10% = 5_000_000 SUN
+So, the caller is suggested to set fee limit to 4_200_000 sun * 10% = 420_000 sun.

 ### 3. Energy Calculation (Developer Must Read)

-1. In order to punish the vicious developer, for the abnormal contract, if the execution times out (more than 50ms) or quits due to bug (revert not included), the maximum available energy will be deducted.
+1. In order to punish the vicious developer, for the abnormal contract, if the execution times out (more than 80ms) or quits due to bug (revert not included), the maximum available energy will be deducted.
 If the contract runs normally or revert, only the energy needed for the execution of the commands will be deducted.

 2. Developer can set the proportion of the energy consumption it undertakes during the execution, this proportion can be changed later.
 If the developer's energy is not enough, it will consume the caller's energy.